 TV's longest-running weekly natural history series has won more than 200 honors from the television industry, parent groups, the international wildlife film community and environmental organizations, including the only award ever given to a television program by the Sierra Club.

-Birds of the Gods (#2807H) Duration: 55:16 SRND51 TVPG (Secondary audio: DVI)
+Birds of the Gods (#2807H) Duration: 55:19 SRND51 TVPG (Secondary audio: DVI)

 Legendary White Stallions (#3011H) Duration: 55:16 SRND51 TVPG-S (Secondary audio: DVI)

 This story of the world-famous Lipizzaner stallions focuses on the bond that develops between the horses and their caregivers, beginning at the moment of their birth and culminating in the perfect harmony between horse and rider demonstrated at the famous Spanish Riding School in Vienna, Austria.
 Their carefully choreographed movements were originally developed for the training of war horses; only the strongest and most athletic horses qualified.
 The Lipizzaner stallion is bred for its courage, strength and character, but the horse is also gentle, sensitive, and exceptionally responsive to praise.

 Wolverine: Chasing The Phantom (#2804H) Duration: 1:10:46 SRND51 TVPG (Secondary audio: DVI)